OpenRailAssociation/osrd/front/tests/README.md

 ℹ️ If you use nix and the `flake.nix` of the current repository, you won’t need to `npm playwright install`.

+> [!WARNING]
+> When using `nix shell env`, you must ensure that the browser’s drivers are in
+> the matching version of the `playwright` dependency as documented
+> [here](https://wiki.nixos.org/wiki/Playwright).
+If it doesn’t work, you may
+> try to update the flake with `nix flake update`.
+If the `flake.lock` changes,
+> then you can test that it fixes your problem, and create a Pull Request.

 ## Run E2E tests

 ```bash